-Members should be aware that it is not NGS Super's responsibility to determine whether or not you have exceeded the contribution limits.
-Members should carefully monitor their concessional contributions to avoid exceeding the limits.
+You should be aware that it is not NGS Super's responsibility to determine whether or not you have exceeded the contribution limits.
+You should carefully monitor your concessional contributions to avoid exceeding the limits.

-For defined benefits, in order to test against the concessional contribution limit, Notional Taxed Contribution (NTC) rates are used.
+To test against the concessional contribution limit, Notional Taxed Contribution (NTC) rates are used.

-Your NTC is a concessional contribution, so you need to know how much it is to work out how much you can contribute before being subject to the higher tax rates.
+Your NTC is a concessional contribution, so you need to know how much it is to work out how much you can contribute before the higher tax rates apply.